floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 ### GenServer

-In a (newer) Rails environment, we could utilize anything that fulfills the interface of [`ActiveJob`](http://edgeguides.rubyonrails.org/active_job_basics.html, like an adapter to [Sidekiq](http://sidekiq.org/) or the `delayed_job`(https://github.com/collectiveidea/delayed_job) gem.
-We spin up a second OS process to generate the image,
+In a (newer) Rails environment, we could utilize anything that fulfills the interface of [`ActiveJob`](http://edgeguides.rubyonrails.org/active_job_basics.html, like an adapter to [Sidekiq](http://sidekiq.org/) or the `delayed_job` [gem](https://github.com/collectiveidea/delayed_job) gem.
+We basically spin up a second OS process to generate the image, regardless of the solution.

 Not an option here though.
-There are some solutions to queues and background jobs, but we are on the Erlang VM anyway, so wht not just utilize the technology available to us?
+There are some solutions to queues and background jobs, but we are on the Erlang VM anyway, so we can utilize the technology available to us.
 After all, BEAM processes are cheap and lightweight.

 [GenServer](http://elixir-lang.org/getting-started/mix-otp/genserver.html) might be the answer here.
 Besides reading the documentation, Daniel Berkompas has done a very excellent job of explaining it in [his LearnElixir.tv episodes](https://www.learnelixir.tv/episodes).
-It's paid content but worth every dollar and it's still expanded.
+It's paid content but worth every dollar and he's still expanding the episode list.
 While you're at it, check out [his blog](http://blog.danielberkompas.com/).

 If this is all the same to you and you could not care less how the images are generated exactly, check out the tag `05-resizing-cats` [here](https://github.com/floriank/kitteh-phoenix/tree/05-resizing-cats).